akbartus/Interactive-Article-Studio/README.md

 ```
 ### Windows
 1. Go to the Releases section of this repository.
-2. Download all three .zip files.
+2. Download all .zip files.
 3. Extract the downloaded files.
 4. Open the extracted folder.
 5. Run: